Orange-OpenSource/Orange-Boosted-Bootstrap/README.md

 1. Run through the [tooling setup](https://github.com/Orange-OpenSource/Orange-Boosted-Bootstrap/blob/v4-dev/docs/4.0/getting-started/build-tools.md#tooling-setup) to install Jekyll (the site builder) and other Ruby dependencies with `bundle install`.
 2. Run `npm run test` (or a specific NPM script) to rebuild distributed CSS and JavaScript files, as well as our docs assets.
-3. From the root `/Orange-Boosted-Bootstrap` directory, run `bundle exec jekyll serve` in the command line.
+3. From the root `/Orange-Boosted-Bootstrap` directory, run `npm run docs-serve` in the command line.
 4. Open <http://localhost:9001> in your browser, and voilà.

 Learn more about using Jekyll by reading its [documentation](https://jekyllrb.com/docs/home/).

 ### Documentation for previous releases

-Documentation for v3.x has been made available for the time being at <http://boosted.orange.com/v3/> while folks transition to Bootstrap 4.
+Documentation for v3.x has been made available for the time being at <http://boosted.orange.com/docs/3.3/> while folks transition to Bootstrap 4.

 [Previous releases](https://github.com/Orange-OpenSource/Orange-Boosted-Bootstrap/releases) and their documentation are also available for download.